The Tiger (2005 film): Reception

 A critic from Sify wrote that "In effect Tiger has the right mood and creates anxiety and dread essential for racy thriller.
 In sum the reliable Kailas-Gopi combo deliver the goods.
 Satisfaction guaranteed for audience who love action based investigative thrillers".
 A writer from Rediff.com wrote that the film was "an investigative police story that left us [the audience] unsatisfied".

+Legacy

+One of the dialogues of Suresh Gopi "Polayadi Mone" gone trending in social media through trolls.